YoungLiuMIT/CSL_Shanghai_LivingLine_Data_Analysis/README.md

 to_graph_csv for getting 10 minutes data to visualize 0824 interval tree.py for using Interval Tree and Hyperbola to define the accurate location of each individual

+### Check the time of data
+Day time check for clean data is to transform the data of one day(6 files) into a matrix(24*60) to check the 1440 minutes of each day, so that we can see we lost the data of which time period.

 ## Rhino Grasshopper Visualization

 All Rhino Grasshopper source code is under "RH_GH" folder.